The practical guide to using ChatGPT with Zendesk in 2026

 Analyze customer sentiment

 Is this customer happy, annoyed, or about to cancel their subscription?
-AI can analyze the language in a ticket to get a read on the customer’s mood.
-You can use this to automatically flag tickets from unhappy customers for priority handling or just to give your agents a heads-up so they can approach the conversation with the right tone.
+AI can analyze the language in a ticket to get a read on the customer's mood.
+You can use this to automatically flag tickets for priority handling or just to give your agents a heads-up so they can approach the conversation with the right tone.

 The main challenges of a ChatGPT Zendesk integration and how to solve them